If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Conclusion

-The best dogs for runners are those that match your pace, environment, and training style.
-Whether you’re logging miles on pavement or exploring trails, the right dog can become an incredible training partner.
+The best dogs for runners match your pace, your environment, and your training style.
+Whether you’re logging miles on pavement or running trails, the right dog becomes a real training partner.

 Choose carefully, train consistently, and you’ll have a companion that keeps up for years to come.